LukaHarambasic/inception.green-dashboard/README.md

 ## Migrating to Webflow

 Once the charts are finalized and working as expected, they can be easily migrated to the Webflow platform for the final website integration aka copy-and-paste.
-The libs have to be replaced by the correpsonding CDNs, these can be found in the `index.html`.
+Replace the libraries with their corresponding CDNs.
+You can locate these CDNs in the `index.html`.
+For better readability within Webflow, ensure each `.js` file is contained in its own block.

+## Open Tasks

+- [ ] Check data in AirTable
+- [ ] Integrate AirTable
+- [ ] Transform data in required format
+- [ ] Fetch data by company id in URL
+- [ ] Clean up coding
+- [ ] Migrate to WebFlow